 October to March Tuesday to Sunday 10:00 am to 4:00 pm

 Important information: A move of the vehicle museum to the "CCS-Congress Centrum Suhl" has taken place.
 The "CCS-Congress Centrum Suhl" is a landmark of Suhl in the downtown area and can not be missed.
 The same contact information apply.

->My interest started after I owned a bicycle with an attached two stroke engine.
+My interest started after I owned a bicycle with an attached two stroke engine.

 Thuringia and especially Suhl was for many years known for manufacturing cars and motor cycles.
 The "Fahrzeugmuseum Suhl" is mainly dedicated to the former local manufacturers "Simson" and was established in 1995.
 It is divided in different sections.
 Our brief web site does not follow these sections.
-We just selected a few vehicles and hope that this will achieve our task to attract your attention and to visit this museum when you are in Suhl.
+We just selected a few vehicles and hope that this will attract your attention and to visit this museum when you are in Suhl.

 I always was interested in motorized vehicles and I became also a motor bike fanatic.

 When I started as an engineer I did this as a designer for engines at NSU in Neckarsulm.
 It was a very innovative company and my last work there was the design of the 4-cylinder air cooled engine for the Prinz 1000.
 I got t this chance after another attempt based on what Porsche and VW did.
 I did not follow this concept and used what we already had.
 I kept close contact with production planning and control to reduce the costs for special tooling and labor.
 I prepared most of the detail drawings by myself.
 The first draft was for a 800 ccm engine use the push rods for the camshaft drive.
 After our chief engineer Albert Roder retired the engine size was increase to 1000 ccm what allowed more commonality with existing special tooling.
 I got also approval by Ewald Praxl the successor from Albert Roder to replace the push rod drive for the camshaft by a duplex chain to reduce costs.